 Conservation Area Appraisal

-An appraisal was undertaken in 2005 which resulted in several extensions to the boundary.
-The most recent Ranmoor Statement of Special Interest was approved by committee in 2000 and can be downloaded below along with the current boundary plan.
+An Appraisal was undertaken in 2005 which resulted in several extensions to the boundary.
+The most recent Ranmoor Statement of Special Interest was approved by Committee in 2000.